menached/communication-vital/README.md

 # Verbal Pathways: Unlocking verbal expression in a safe, supportive environment.

-Welcome to the **Communication is Vital** project!
+Welcome to the **Verbal Pathways** project!
 This website aims to raise awareness and support for individuals with autistic language deficiencies and other communication challenges.
 Our mission is to provide a supportive, safe, and inclusive environment where everyone, regardless of their abilities, has the opportunity to thrive and communicate effectively.

 ## 🌐 Live Demo
 You can access the live version of this project hosted on wordpress.com at [[verballychallenged.com](https://verballychallengedcom.wordpress.com/)].